I shared news about the Nirvana TX back in February, and it’s finally here! I will try to cover as much information I have in this review.

 As far as I know, the main differences will be the software that runs on these radios.
 The one we are reviewing is the UndergroundFPV version.

-I strongly recommend getting the UndergroundFPV version, either directly from them, or from their authorized dealers.
+The UndergroundFPV version is better.
 Not only you can support the brains behind this product, you will also get the best OpenTX firmware.

 A Closer Look at the Nirvana